techmyth/techmyth.github.io/content/posts/ontap-mediator-install-and-setup.en.md

 [root@NTAPMED-01V ~]#
 ```

-Additionally, it is important to ensure that the services are using the correct tcp ports.
+Additionally, it is important to ensure that the services are using the correct TCP ports.
 With the command `netstat -anlt | grep -E '3260|31784'` you can validate that ports 3260 and 31784 are in `LISTEN` mode.

 ```bash
 [root@NTAPMED-01V ~]# netstat -anlt | grep -E '3260|31784'